barseghyanartur/ska/README.rst

 ===================================================
 ska
 ===================================================
-Symmetric-key algorithm encryption.
-Lets you easily generate signatures for signing (HTTP) requests.
+Lets you easily generate signatures for signing (HTTP) requests, using symmetric-key algorithm encryption.
 Allows you to validate signed requests and identify possible validation errors.
 Uses sha1/hmac for signature encryption.